Doctor of Philosophy in Biblical Interpretation and Theology

 - Writing: Submission and approval of a writing sample that demonstrates graduate-level research and writing skills.

-- Vocational Essay: A 2000-word Vocational Essay that details a) the applicant's personal testimony and spiritual journey; b) his or her personal sense of vocation to academic and ministry leadership; c) professional goals; and d) plans to make original contributions to his or her field is required.
+- Vocational Essay: A 2000-word Vocational Essay is required that details a) the applicant's personal testimony and spiritual journey; b) his or her personal sense of vocation to academic and ministry leadership; c) professional goals; and d) plans to make original contributions to his or her field.

-- Language: Biblical: One full year (2 semesters) of biblical Hebrew and NT Greek.
-Student lacking this entrance requirement may demonstrate competency in a biblical language by take taking a proficiency exam.
-Students planning to concentrate in either the Old Testament or the New Testament must have a second year of either Hebrew or NT Greek, corresponding to their concentration.
+- Biblical Languages: One full year each (2 semesters) of biblical Hebrew and NT Greek.
+Students lacking coursework for this entrance requirement may demonstrate competency in a biblical language by taking a proficiency exam.
+Students planning to concentrate in either the Old Testament or the New Testament must have a second full year (2 semesters) of either Hebrew or NT Greek, corresponding to their concentration.

 - Recommendations: Three completed Letters of Recommendation are required.

 - Technology: Acceptable computer and Internet competencies.